christianjokhaji/UHelper/README.md

   - [ ] Invite other users to share a timer.

 - Minigames
+  - [X] Rock-scissor-paper

 - Study help

+- Reminders for exams

-- Reminders for exams and assignments
+- Reminders for assignments

 - Recipe